PufferFinance/UniFi/l1-contracts/docs/scripts.md

 - Some functions may require specific roles or conditions to be met (e.g., being an operator, having a pod, etc.).
 - Always verify the transaction details before confirming, especially when interacting with mainnet or important testnet deployments.
 - These scripts are primarily for testing and demonstration purposes.
 Exercise caution when using them in a production environment.
+- Be aware of the deregistration delay when calling functions that involve deregistration or commitment updates.
+These actions may not take effect immediately.